 Caltrans has announced that a sand seal treatment applied to a test section of Highway 1 has resulted in a smoother surface.
-This sand seal treatment is now expected to be used to resurface the entire portion of Highway 1 from Cambria to the San Luis Obispo/Monterey County Line which received a chip seal last fall.
 A sand seal is a sprayed application of asphalt emulsion followed by a covering of clean sand or fine aggregate.

 The selection of this surface treatment follows work by the UC Davis Pavement Research Center and Caltrans that tested eight sections of surface treatment on State Route 198 in Monterey County.
 A sand seal was applied to one of the test sections and resulted in an improvement on the highway, according to feedback from cyclists and specialized equipment used to measure the texture of the highway.